 Ms. Hilde Åland is a Norwegian citizen and has extensive technical experience in the oil and gas industry.
-She has leadership experience in field development, engineering, commissioning, and field operations.
-Ms. Åland is currently Maintenance & Logistics Manager in Vår Energi.
+She has leadership experience in field development, engineering, commissioning, asset management and field operations.
+Ms. Åland is currently Vice President of the Norwegian Sea Area in Vår Energi.
 Ms. Åland held several senior positions in Gas de France/GDF SUEZ/ENGIE/Neptune including Head of Operation and Asset manager for the operated Gjøa field during her 11 years in the company.
 She also spent 11 years with Statoil (now Equinor) in a number of senior engineering and operational roles, including Offshore Installation Manager at the Kristin field, and 6 years with Kvaerner.
 She has been active in the Norwegian Oil and Gas association and, in the period from autumn 2015 to spring 2019, has also been the chairman of the Operation Committee.
 She has a Bachelor's degree in chemical engineering and a Master's degree in process engineering.
-She is also board member of Magnora ASA.
+She is also Board Member of Magnora ASA and Chairman of the Board in NOFO (The Norwegian Clean Seas Association for Operating Companies).